cockpit-project/cockpit/test/README.md

     "fedora-NN" -- The basic image for running the development version of Cockpit.
                    This is the default.

-    "fedora-stock" -- A stock installation of Fedora, including the stock version of Cockpit.
+    "fedora-23-stock" -- A stock installation of Fedora, including the stock version of Cockpit.
 This is used to test compatibility between released versions of Cockpit and the development version.

     "ipa"       -- A FreeIPA server.